jorenn92/Maintainerr/docs/3-using-maintainerr/1-rules/Glossary.md

 - Key: Sonarr.part_of_latest_season
 - Availability: seasons, episodes
 - Type: boolean
 -

 #### Base file path

 > The base path on disk of the file associated with the Radarr item.
-When using docker Sonarr, this will be the path in the Sonarr container.
+When using Docker, this will be the path inside the container.

 - Key: Sonarr.filePath
 - Availability: movies, seasons, episodes